AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 https://github.com/tensorflowbutler ("I'm a bot that helps maintain the TensorFlow issues."
 Notice the word "triageservice" on the page) https://github.com/fastlane/fastlane/issues/18004

+According to the development team of Tensorflow:
-For internal changes, we also do our best to make sure each check-in appears as a single git commit, and includes the author’s GitHub account and a comment explaining the change.
+> For internal changes, we also do our best to make sure each check-in appears as a single git commit, and includes the author’s GitHub account and a comment explaining the change.
 We have a special “tensorflow-gardener” account on GitHub that is scripted to manage this process, and you can see what an internal commit looks like once it’s been migrated to GitHub here. https://www.oreilly.com/content/how-the-tensorflow-team-handles-open-source-support/

 #### Automated bug triage